UNSH/Unity-Apple-Distribution-Workflow/7_Distribution/ReadMe.md

 #### SANDBOX LOGIN (testing account login)
 [**QUOTE "Zwilnik @ Strange flavour"**](http://www.strangeflavour.com/creating-mac-app-store-games-unity/)
 When you launch the game, you should see a dialog pop up that tells you that the game was purchased by a different account, so you need to sign in with one of your Mac App Store Sandbox test IDs here for the game to launch.
 Don’t use your normal login, it must be a Sandbox ID.
-You can create sandbox users [here at iTunes Connect](https://appstoreconnect.apple.com/WebObjects/iTunesConnect.woa/ra/ng/users_roles/sandbox_users)
+You can create sandbox users [here at App Store Connect](https://appstoreconnect.apple.com/WebObjects/iTunesConnect.woa/ra/ng/users_roles/sandbox_users)

-### Go to Itunes connect and open your app again
+### Go to App Store Connect and open your app again
 Fill in the details for your App such as description, keywords,...
 Make sure here you **DO NOT reference other platforms**.

 Now add Screenshots (Min 1 - Max 10) as they are required for your upload [(Screenshot specifications)](https://help.apple.com/app-store-connect/#/devd274dd925).
 If you have it also add your app preview video. [guidelines](https://developer.apple.com/app-store/app-previews/)